Posts Tagged ‘Maybach 3’

 Jones retained the Cooper, racing it at local Calder, Victoria, events several times into 1962.
 Whilst for sale, the 250F had not sold, Stan ran the car in an historic demonstration event at Sandown in November 1963, which seems to have been his last competition outing.
 By 1965 the car was sold and running in historic events in the UK.

-Stan was ‘a player’, his marriage to Alma ended in divorce, Stan gained custody of Alan and moved to The Boulevard in Ivanhoe, a more salubrious address than Yongala Street, Balwyn.
-By the mid-sixties all of Stan’s businesses had been sold and he was struggling to find an income, all of this tumultuous for Alan, by then in his late teens.
+Stan was ‘a player’, his marriage to Alma ended in divorce.
+Stan gained custody of Alan and moved to The Boulevard in Ivanhoe, a more salubrious address than Yongala Street, Balwyn.
+By the mid-1960s all of Stan’s businesses had been sold and he was struggling to find an income; all of this tumultuous for Alan, by then in his late teens.

 Stan Maybach early 60's

-Jones suffered two debilitating strokes in the mid-sixties.
-Alan, after an initial trip in 1967 moved to the UK to pursue a racing career in 1969, Stan moved there to live with Alan and Beverley, AJ’s first wife.
+Jones suffered two debilitating strokes in the mid-1960s.
+Alan, after an initial trip in 1967, moved to the UK to pursue a racing career in 1969, Stan moved there to live with Alan and Beverley, AJ’s first wife.

 He died in a London hospital in March 1973 just short of his fiftieth birthday.
 He was a shadow of his former self but a family friend who visited the Jones family in London spoke on the ‘blogosphere’ of Stan using two walking sticks but still looking dapper and smart.